-Most of the 200 kg of sample material was collected from one occurrence known as the Pollucite Dyke.
-It was drilled by Avalon in 2001 and a preliminary resource was estimated in 2001 to contain roughly 340,000 tonnes grading 2.294% Cs_2O and 0.037% Ta_2O_5 based on 9 holes drilled to a maximum vertical depth of 250 metres.
+It was drilled by Avalon in 2001 and a preliminary resource was estimated in 2001 to contain roughly 340,000 tonnes grading 2.294% Cs2O and 0.037% Ta2O5\ based on 9 holes drilled to a maximum vertical depth of 250 metres.
 The resource is open to depth and along strike for expansion.
 Other similar pollucite-bearing LCT pegmatite dykes on the property remain untested.
 Work is underway to verify this resource estimation under present CIM Standards for NI 43-101.
 Detailed mineralogical and geochemical studies are being undertaken at McGill University for modelling the origin and genesis of these unique pegmatite dykes to help guide further exploration.

-Additional exploration work is planned, for summer 2021 and will include geological mapping and geochemical sampling to identify new tantalum-cesium drill targets.
+Additional exploration work is planned for summer 2021 and will include geological mapping and geochemical sampling to identify new tantalum-cesium drill targets.
+A follow-up drilling program is planned for the fall of 2021, to test any new targets and do additional drilling on the Pollucite Dyke.
 Preliminary environmental studies can also be initiated.
 Future development of the project would be positively impacted by new infrastructure development, including road access, to the Ring of Fire mineral projects located further to the north.

-The project is located in the traditional territory of the Eabametoong First Nation (EFN), approximately 25 km west of the community of Fort Hope.
-The Company has been in communication with EFN Chief Harvey Yesno toward restarting formal consultation with the EFN community leadership and discussions on exploration support services that community members can provide for the 2021 summer field program.
+The project is located in the traditional territory of the Eabametoong First Nation ("EFN"), approximately 25 km west of the community of Fort Hope.
+The Company has been in communication with EFN Chief Harvey Yesno toward restarting formal consultation with the EFN community leadership and discussions on exploration support services that community members can provide for the planned 2021 summer field program.

-The Company incurred \$46,626 (2020 - \$Nil) in expenditures during the Quarter on the Lilypad Cesium-Tantalum Project, which were mainly spent on the field program which collected the 200 kg cesium mineralized pegmatite rock sample.
+The Company incurred \$17,107 (2020 - \$Nil) in expenditures during the Quarter on the Lilypad Cesium-Tantalum Project, which were mainly spent on the laboratory analysis on samples collected during the fall 2020 fieldwork program.

-Cautionary note: the Lilypad resources described above are considered historic under NI 43-101 guidelines and have not been verified by an independent QP and therefore should not be relied upon.
+\Cautionary note: the Lilypad resources described above are considered historic under NI 43-101 guidelines and have not been verified by an independent QP and therefore should not be relied upon.
 The Company is not treating the historic estimate as a current resource.